cindytran211/CS546-Final-Project/release/Readme.md

 - Cindy Tran

 # installation instructions
+# installation instructions
 - download src from github
 - choose version you want to user example release
 - make sure mongo is installed and running

-# instructions for beta only
+# instructions for release only
 - from shell npm install
 - from shell npm run seed ( creates users admin, jamie10, fills profile, fills payments ... )
 - from shell npm start
+  - from shell npm start alt ( alternate sign-in page with profile)

 # running instructions manual
 - Create a normal user using the sign-up option at login screen